thumb2086/Medication_reminder/README.md

 ## ESP32 Firmware

-The ESP32 firmware has been refactored into a modular architecture for improved readability, maintainability, and scalability.
-The code is organized into the following components located in the `esp32/src/` directory:
+The ESP32 firmware is designed for a modular and maintainable architecture, with all major components separated into individual files in the `esp32/src/` directory.

+### Core Modules
 *   **`main.ino`**: The main entry point that orchestrates the different modules.
 *   **`ble_handler`**: Manages all Bluetooth Low Energy (BLE) communication.
 *   **`display`**: Handles all screen drawing and UI logic.